Sharon Corr: 2012–present: The Voice of Ireland, The Same Sun and The Fool and the Scorpion

 Corr was a coach on the first and second series of the RTÉ talent show The Voice of Ireland.

 In an interview with the Maitland Mercury in February 2012, Corr revealed that she is piecing together her second solo record.

 Corr finished writing the album in March 2012 and she said it may be called Catch the Moon.
 The title comes from the idea "of when somebody comes into your life and they utterly change yours, that you would go to any lengths for them... so you would catch the moon."
 However, on 21 August 2013 it was announced that the new album would be titled The Same Sun.
 The lead single from the album, "Take a Minute", peaked at No. 11 on the Irish charts and No. 20 in the France charts.
 Corr also embarked on The Same Sun Tour in late 2013, touring in The Netherlands, Germany, Brazil, and Indonesia.
 She performed in Indonesia at Jakarta Convention Center (JCC), Jakarta, Indonesia, on 24 September 2013 (WIB) as a special guest.
 She was also joined on tour by Yovie Widianto who was a special guest in Madrid, Spain, in November 2013.
 The tour continued throughout the United States during January and February 2014.

 In 2015, The Corrs reunited, releasing the albums White Light.
 That album was followed up by Jupiter Calling in 2017.

 Sharon released her third solo album, The Fool and the Scorpion on 24 September 2021.

 Promo for this album started in May with the announcement of a solo residency at Sala Clamores in Madrid, Spain.
 In May and June 2022, Sharon will embark on a UK tour supporting Jeff Beck, following her Spain and France gigs in January 2022.

 Personal life

 In 2001, Corr married Belfast barrister Robert Gavin Bonnar in Cratloe Church, County Clare.
-In a performance for BBC Radio 2, she stated, before performing the song, that she walked up the aisle to "Along with the Girls", a traditional instrumental track that featured on the Corrs' first album, Forgiven, Not Forgotten.
-The couple met when she was shooting the video for "Runaway".
-They had their first child, a son named Cathal, on 31 March 2006, and their second child, a daughter named Flori, on 18 July 2007.
+They had their first child in 2006, and a daughter in 2007.
 The couple divorced in 2019.

 After having children, she battled with social anxiety disorder and wrote about her anxiety problems on her solo album.